CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/running-on-helmi.md

 Jobs can be submitted to the `q_fiqci` queue by specifying `--partition=q_fiqci` in batch scripts.

 Helmi currently supports submitting jobs using Qiskit or Cirq.
 Qiskit and Cirq scripts can only be submitted as ordinary python files.

-Before running jobs users will need to use `module use /appl/local/quantum/modulefiles` to get access to the `helmi` module.
-The `helmi` module can then be loaded via `module load helmi`.
-Doing this ensures that the correct environments are setup to submit jobs to Helmi.
+To submit and run jobs on Helmi you need to use the correct environment on LUMI.

+* First, run `module use /appl/local/quantum/modulefiles`.
+The available modules will now show up on `module avail`.
+* Second, depending on if you want to use the Qiskit or Cirq environment, run:
+	* `module load helmi_qiskit` or
+	* `module load helmi_cirq`

 ```bash
 #!/bin/bash -l